jpooksy/paradime-dbt-nba-challenge/README.md

 ### Step 3: Paradime Account Configuration
 - **Access Paradime**: Use the provided credentials to log into your account.
 Join the Paradime workspace using the invite email.
 - **Snowflake Integration**: Add Snowflake credentials (Username, Password, Role, Database) to Paradime.
-- **Act Fast - Limited Time Activation**: The links to your Paradime account expire within 24 hours!
+- **Act Fast - Limited Time Activation**: The links to activate your Paradime account expire within 24 hours!

 ### Step 4: Kickstart Your Project
 - **Create a New Branch**: Open the Paradime Editor and create a new branch.
 Your branch name should follow this format: "nba-<your_email>"